Fictional planets of the Solar System: Trans-Neptunian planets

+Other variations on the theme also appear.
+Larry Niven's 1975 short story "The Borderland of Sol" describes four additional planets in the outer reaches of the Solar System.
+A very distant gas giant appears in Niven and Jerry Pournelle's 1977 novel Lucifer's Hammer, where its gravitational influence alters the trajectory of a comet and puts it on a collision course with Earth, and another appears in Peter Watts' 2006 novel Blindsight.

 Elsewhere in the Solar System

 Science fiction bibliographers E. F. Bleiler and Richard Bleiler, in the 1998 reference work Science-Fiction: The Gernsback Years, list various imaginary constituents of the pre-modern "science-fiction Solar System".
 Among these are planets between Venus and Earth, planets on the inside of a hollow Earth, and a planet "behind the Earth".
 Brian Stableford, in the 2006 reference work Science Fact and Science Fiction: An Encyclopedia, writes that fictional planets have appeared both in fiction and speculative nonfiction since the 1700s, and points to Ludvig Holberg's 1741 work Niels Klim's Underground Travels as unusual in placing such a planet inside the hollow Earth rather than a more distant location.
 The Bleilers' list also includes various fictional moons that have been depicted; astrophysicist Elizabeth Stanway notes that stories about additional moons of the Earth typically provide some explanation for why these moons have not been detected earlier, such as being very small or only having entered orbit around the Earth recently, and that they largely fell out of favour with the advent of the Space Age.